1,000+ Opportunities

 Get alerted about grants like this

-Search similar grants →Based on current listing details, eligibility includes: Open to organizations globally working on reducing existential risks, including AI safety, biosecurity, and institutional governance.
+Or search similar grants →According to the current listing, eligibility includes: Open to organizations globally working on reducing existential risks, including AI safety, biosecurity, and institutional governance.
 Both nonprofit and for-profit entities may apply.
 Applications are evaluated by independent assessors who are free to support work outside stated priority areas if they deem it impactful.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Healthy School Awards Program is sponsored by Blue Cross & Blue Shield Of Mississippi Foundation.
 Recognizes and rewards public K-12 schools in Mississippi that encourage healthy lifestyle behaviors and implement exemplary school health and wellness initiatives.
 Awards are given in categories based on school enrollment size, with one school designated as the Healthiest School in Mississippi.
 Geographic focus: Mississippi Focus areas: Healthy Eating, Physical Activity, Staff Wellness, Tobacco-Free Lifestyles